siddhi-244/Embellish/HTML+CSS+JS/Cards/Profile-Card-Splitting-Image-Animation/README.md

 ## Setup instructions

-You can use the component by directly copyting code form index.html and index.css and pasting it into your
+You can use the component by directly copying code from index.html and index.css and pasting it into your code

-## Author(s)
+## Author

 [Ajay (@Ajay-creator)](https://github.com/Ajay-creator)